 “I don’t feel anything.
 I feel blah.”

 In the case of depression, I make sure to explain that it is likely that their depression is a “coping skill gone wrong”.
 Depression is often presented in the popular media as feeling very sad.
-However, although depression can present itself in this way, generally it is the LACK of feeling that is uncomfortable/distressing for clients; their reports sounding something like “I just don’t care about anything”, “I don’t have any energy”, and “I just feel dead”.
+However, although depression can present itself in this way, generally it is the LACK of feeling that is uncomfortable or distressing for clients.
+Their reports sound something like “I just don’t care about anything”, “I don’t have any energy”, and “I just feel dead”.

-Many of our clients probably felt many overwhelming feelings without any support for far too long, so they learned to “shut down” or “shut off” their feelings in order to get a break.
-However, our feelings are not so kind as to selectively shut off- if we shut off the unpleasant/uncomfortable end of the spectrum, we also shut off our pleasant/comfortable emotions.
+Many of our clients probably felt many overwhelming feelings without any support for far too long.
+They learned to “shut down” or “shut off” their feelings in order to get a break.
+However, our feelings are not so kind as to selectively shut off. if we shut off the unpleasant/uncomfortable end of the spectrum, we also shut off our pleasant/comfortable emotions.
 Therefore, I tell clients that once we clear the traumatic emotional material, it will be safer to turn their feelings back “on” and slipping into depression will be less frequent.

 “If start feeling ______ I won’t stop!”